Tianjin Metro: Line 11

+Line 11 runs from Shuishanggongyuanxilu to Dongliliujinglu.
+It is 23.8 km long with 21 stations.
+Eastern part of the phase 1 of line 11, from Dongjiangdao to Dongliliujinglu (11 stations, 13.68 km) was opened on 28 December 2023.
+The 10.12 km western part of phase 1 to Shuishanggongyuanxilu, with 10 more stations, opened on 28 December 2024.

+Jinjing Line

+The Jinjing Line or Jinghai Suburban Railway is a 13.2 km long suburban line from the southern endpoint of Line 5 to Jinghai.
+This line is opened in 28 September 2024.
+In a second phase, an extension and a branch are planned.

+Former service

 TEDA Modern Guided Rail Tram

-The TEDA Tram is a tram line that runs between TEDA and North of College District stations, mainly serving the Tianjin Economic Development Area (TEDA).
+The TEDA Tram was a tram line that runs between TEDA and North of College District stations, mainly serving the Tianjin Economic Development Area (TEDA).
 It opened on 10 May 2007 and is 7.86 km long.
 It is run by Tianjin Binhai Mass Transit Development Co., Ltd, which becomes a subsidiary of Tianjin Rail Transit Group Corporation since 2017.
 TEDA Line's color is light green.
+TEDA Tram is finally closed service in 30 June 2023.

 Rolling stock

 There were older, box-type metro cars, built by Nippon Sharyo until the system was closed for reconstruction.
 After re-opening, 114 CNR Changchun Railway Vehicle Company Limited Rapid Train set Vehicle cars entered service & replaced the old ones.
 Unlike the old cars, the CNR cars contain air conditioning.

 Fares

 Tianjin Metro uses magnetic smartcards.
-The fare is distance-based and ranges between 2 and 5 Yuan.
+The fare is distance-based and ranges between 2 and 5 yuan.

 Journeys can be paid for using QR codes.

 One-way ticket

 One-way tickets are available at automatic ticket machines, where passengers can purchase up to 9 tickets.
 The tickets are only effective in three hours from purchase.
-You can purchase it from the automatic ticket machine, and recycle it by simply inserting it into the turnstile when you leave the station.
+A ticket can be purchased from the automatic ticket machine, and recycled by simply inserting it into the turnstile when leaving the station.